Meet Our Testing Team

 A combination of edge support and responsiveness make the Propel Mattress very good for sex.
 Although the mattress does “hug” the body somewhat, its surface quickly bounces back, so the foam layers don’t inhibit movement like they do in all-foam and hybrid mattresses that are extremely conforming.

 Strong edge support allows for full use of the surface of the bed.
 Strong edge support also reduces the risk of slipping off the edge of the bed, which could be relevant with certain movements and positions.
 Although the Propel Mattress is fairly quiet in response to movement and should not be loud during sex, it also won’t be silent.

 Next, let’s discuss the Propel Mattress ratings according to sleepers’ body weights and position preferences.

 There is no universal ideal when it comes to mattress firmness and thickness.
 A sleeper’s body weight, shape, and preferred sleep position greatly influence which mattress works best for a person.
-In order to provide more customized information to our readers, the Tuck team evaluated the Propel Mattress with sleep testers of different body weights and position preferences.
+In order to provide more customized information to our readers, we evaluated the Propel Mattress with sleep testers of different body weights and position preferences.

 Lightweight Sleepers – Less than 130 lbs.

 In the lightweight sleeper group, those who prefer to sleep on their backs liked the Propel Mattress the most.
 Lightweight back sleepers experienced the adequate lumbar support and pressure relief needed to keep them comfortable throughout the night.